 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at https://www.benefits.va.gov/gibill.

 The VITAL initiative is a partnership between the VA Pittsburgh Healthcare System and Robert Morris University to aid in the academic retention and success of student veterans.

 The RMU VA VITAL Coordinator, Dr. Sabrina Hakim is here to support student veterans’ transition from service-member to student.
 Her mission is to provide seamless access to VA healthcare services, on-campus mental health services, and outreach to the campus community highlighting the unique strengths and challenges of student veterans.
 VITAL aims to meet your needs and maximize your potential in the academic setting.

 The office of Federal Student Aid provides grants, loans, and work-study funds for college or career school.

-Students wishing to apply for a waiver of Engaged Learning Graduation Requirements must complete the following form and submit it along with supporting documentation.
-For additional guidance, please contact Samantha Moik, Assistant Director, Engaged Learning and Community Involvement (ELCI) at email@example.com or 412-397-5973.
+Students wishing to apply for a waiver of Engaged Learning Graduation Requirements must complete the form and submit it along with supporting documentation.
+For additional guidance, please contact Donna Anderson, Senior Director, Engaged Learning and Community Involvement at firstname.lastname@example.org or by phone at 412-397-6492.

 Pennsylvania has the 4th highest veteran population of any state in the nation, with nearly one millions servicemen and women.
 The Pennsylvania DMVA helps educate veterans on federal, state and local benefits, as well as programs and services, that they are eligible for.